Understanding Micromobility Devices As Part of the Solution!

 Moderator

-The Next SAFE Webinar is on Wednesday, February 26, 2025 at 12pm
+The next SAFE Network meeting is on Wednesday, May 21, 2025 at 1pm.

 The SAFE Network (Streets Are for Everyone) is a community of bike & walk friendly advocates, members of like-minded partner agencies and community leaders, inspired to create safe streets.